kmlawson/china-revolutions-mo3337/seminars.md

 \newpage

-## Week 3 - Great Leaps Forward: Violence and Reform 1942-1961
+## Week 4 - Great Leaps Forward: Violence and Reform 1942-1961

 **Preparation:**

+* Please consider posting a copy of your prospectus to the Moodle forum.
+There you are required to give a constructive comment on at least one other student's prospectus.
 * This is also a heavy reading week but the Dikötter reading is narrative, rather than heavy analytical material so should be a smooth read.
 * You also have your short essay coming due.
 Please make enough time to get through it.
 * Clips on the Hundred Flowers Movement and repression that followed: